Franck Ribéry: Fiorentina

 In August 2019, Ribéry signed with Italian side Fiorentina on a free transfer.
 He made his debut for the club on 24 August, coming on as a late substitute in a 4–3 home loss to Napoli in the opening game of the 2019–20 Serie A season.
 He scored his first goal for the club in a 2–2 away draw against Atalanta on 22 September.
 In October 2019, he received a three-match ban after pushing a match official.

 Salernitana

-On 6 September 2021, Ribéry signed for Salernitana, agreeing a one-year contract with an automatical renewal in case the club succeeded to keep its Serie A status by the end of the season.
-Appointed as team captain, Ribéry played only a total of 23 league games due to recurring injuries.
+On 6 September 2021, Ribéry signed for Salernitana, agreeing on a one-year contract with an automatical renewal in case the club succeeded in keeping its Serie A status by the end of the season.
+Appointed as team captain, Ribéry played only 23 league games due to recurring injuries.

 As Salernitana escaped relegation by the final day of the season, Ribéry's contract was automatically extended by one more year.
 In the following 2022–23 season, Ribéry only managed to play 36 minutes in a game against Roma as he regularly struggled with a recurring knee injury, thus leading to rumours regarding his possible immediate retirement.

-On 20 October 2022, Ribéry terminated his contract with Salernitana and announced his retirement, but agreed to stay at the club as a technical collaborator to head coach Davide Nicola.
+On 20 October 2022, Ribéry terminated his contract with Salernitana and announced his retirement.